MicrosoftDocs/win32/desktop-src/tablet/-ianalysisproxyevents-inkanalyzerstatechanging.md

 ---
-Description: Occurs before the IInkAnalyzer reconciles analysis results so that an application can synchronize data with the IInkAnalyzer. ms.assetid: 9daa8723-5234-40d9-ac41-6dcca988a8b4
+description: Occurs before the IInkAnalyzer reconciles analysis results so that an application can synchronize data with the IInkAnalyzer. ms.assetid: 9daa8723-5234-40d9-ac41-6dcca988a8b4
 title: '_IAnalysisProxyEvents::InkAnalyzerStateChanging event' (IACom.h)
 ms.topic: reference